 Courses Recently Taught

-This course focuses on a wide variety of physics topics relevant to students in the life sciences.
+This course is the second in a one-year introductory physics sequence.
 Topics include wave phenomena, geometrical and physical optics, elementary quantum theory, atomic physics, X-rays, radioactivity, nuclear physics and thermodynamics.
-When possible, examples will relate to life-science contexts.
-The course will be taught using a combination of lectures, in-class exercises, homework assignments and examinations.
+When possible, examples relate to life science contexts.
+The course combines lectures, in-class exercises, homework assignments and examinations.
+Knowledge of calculus is not required.
 This course does not count toward the physics major.
 Prerequisite: PHYS 130 and concurrent enrollment in PHYS 136.
 Offered every spring.

 This capstone course is intended to provide an in-depth experience in computational approaches to an individual topic of choice.
 Students will also be exposed to a broad range of computational application through presentations and discussion.
 Each student will give several presentation to the class throughout the semester.
 Permission of the instructor and program director required.
 This interdisciplinary course does not count toward the completion of any diversification requirement.
 Prerequisite: SCMP 118 or PHYS 270, senior standing, completion of at least 0.5 units of an intermediate course and at least 0.5 units of a contributory course.